Siwar Bousetta

-Siwar Bousetta (also spelled Bouseta, born 23 July 1999) is a Tunisian freestyle wrestler.
-She is a bronze medalist at the African Games and a two-time medalist at the African Wrestling Championships.
+Siwar Bousetta (سوار بوستّة, born 23 July 1999), also spelled Bouseta, is a Tunisian freestyle wrestler.
+She is a bronze medalist at the African Games and a three-time medalist, including gold, at the African Wrestling Championships.
+She represented Tunisia at the 2020 Summer Olympics in Tokyo, Japan and 2024 Summer Olympics in Paris, France.

 Career

 She represented Tunisia at the 2019 African Games held in Rabat, Morocco and she won one of the bronze medals in the women's freestyle 57 kg event.